daattali/beautiful-jekyll/_posts/2020-11-03-how-to-instill-habits-in-kids.md

 - morning routines for kids
 - habits for kids
 - habit training
+description: Instilling habits can help the days go smoother with children.

 ---
 How do you instill (good) habits in kids?
 It takes a long time, that's all I know so far with almost ten years of parenting.
 And when I look at the bigger picture, sometimes I feel overwhelmed at looking at point Z when I need to just look at point A. Point A today and for the x amount of days (unknowable at this point), it's instilling my children's morning time routine until it becomes second nature / habit.⁣ I've been really learning to focus on one thing at a time.
 Applying that to teaching kids habits, it's really helpful to work on one little thing at a time.
 And once it's a habit, we'll work through the next thing.
 Oftentimes habits get dropped because I try to take on too many at once.
 Less is always more, right! ⁣Today on the blog, I'm sharing about our kids' morning routine and a little bit about how to instill habits.